What Is Mesothelioma?

 How Is Mesothelioma Diagnosed?

-Doctors diagnose mesothelioma with tests of the chest and abdomen.
+Doctors diagnose mesothelioma using a combination of examinations and tests, such as a physical exam and biopsy.
 A diagnosis confirms your cancer type, tumor cell type, stage and more.
 These details help your doctor create the best treatment plan for your cancer.

 Continued Learning